Black Bean Soup

 Magnesium: 76.1 mg

-This soup has it all – it is delicious, healthy, beautiful and inexpensive.
+This soup has it all; it is delicious, healthy, beautiful, and inexpensive.
 Nothing warms body and soul on a cold winter day like hot bean soup!
+Enjoy a warm bowl

 Black beans, also known as “turtle beans,” are an especially tasty variety, and make a lovely soup.
 As with most dried beans, they are inexpensive while offering a bounty of fiber, protein, folic acid, potassium and magnesium.
 Do not salt dried beans while they are cooking as the salt slows down the softening process.
 And a word about the sherry commonly added to this soup: forget “cooking” wines or sherries.
 They contain lots of added salt and very little in the way of flavor.
 Do your palate and your body a favor and use a drinkable sherry in this recipe.

 Food as Medicine with an Anti-Inflammatory Twist

 A recent study from the Journal of Agriculture and Food Chemistry found that, of all beans and legumes, black beans are the most antioxidant-rich (they contain the same anthocyanins found in dark red fruits such as grapes and cranberries).
 The antioxidants in black beans prevent cholesterol from being oxidized by free radicals in the bloodstream, a process that may, left unchecked, lead to plaque formation and atherosclerosis, making them a strategic choice in an anti-inflammatory diet.
 Additionally, just one cup of black beans contains 20 percent of the Daily Value for iron—an essential mineral often recommended in anti-inflammatory diets.
 However, it’s worth noting that black beans contain polyphenols known as tannins that prevent the full absorption of iron, so the amount of iron your body can utilize may be slightly lower but still beneficial in the context of an anti-inflammatory nutritional approach.